loading...

 ...by 2050, there will be more plastic than fish in the seas?¹

-Our oceans are a dumping ground for plastic waste
+Our oceans became a dumping ground for plastic waste

 Plastic pollution in our oceans stems from inadequate waste management and excessive plastic production.
 Most ocean plastic comes from land, carried by rivers, wind, and floods.
 Shipping and fishing industries also contribute with lost cargo and gear.